pkfan/javascript-helper-functions/README.md

  *
  * return new Object without mutate original object
  *
- * this function can throw error, if argument is not object
+ * this function can throw error, if argument is not type of Object
  *
  * remove other types (i.e, Array, Object, Function etc) from value of { key : value }
  *